kubernetes-sigs/gateway-api/geps/gep-3793/index.md

   not in scope for this GEP, in order to have a fighting chance of getting functionality into Gateway API 1.4.

+  Additionally, note that providing support for Chihiro to swap the default Gateway without downtime may very well require supporting multiple default Gateways at the same time, since Kubernetes does not support atomic swaps of resources.

 - Allow Ana to override Chihiro's choice for the default Gateway for a given Route without explicitly specifying the Gateway.